 Similar to changing the batteries on a smoke detector, many people often wonder how frequently they should replace their toothbrush with a new one.
 Statistics seem to bear out that most people don’t bother replacing their toothbrush until the bristles start to fall out, or they shop around for an electric toothbrush they think will last forever.
 When should you replace your toothbrush, and what sort of electric toothbrushes are on the market for your needs?

-It is interesting to note that, according to Worldental.org, every year Americans spend about $1.25 billion on toothbrushes and $1.8 billion on toothpaste.
+It is interesting to note that, according to research, Americans spend about $1.25 billion on toothbrushes and $1.8 billion on toothpaste every year.
 That seems like a lot of money, right?
-But compared to the $3 billion we spent on Halloween candy in 2021, it doesn’t seem like much.
-And that’s just what we spent on candy for Halloween, not other times of year.
+But compared to the three billion we spend on Halloween candy every year, it doesn’t seem like much.

-Guidelines On How Often You Should Replace Your Toothbrush
+So, How Often You Should Replace Your Toothbrush?

 The CDC recommends you replace your toothbrush every three to four months to prevent bacteria build-up and ensure it works properly.
 But who remembers when they last changed their toothbrush?
 A good way to discover if your brush has passed its “expiration date” is to examine the bristles.
 If they’re relatively straight or just slightly bent, it’s still OK to use it.
 But if it looks like it someone scrubbed the bathroom tiles with it – toss it!

 Here are some more recommendations:

 - Never, ever, ever share your toothbrush with anyone else.